-Here at Member Splash we used a very inexpensive USB model (pictured at right, available on Amazon) that can be connected to a computer running Windows, Mac or Linux.
+Here at Member Splash we used a very inexpensive USB model that can be connected to a computer running Windows, Mac or Linux.
 NOTE: Chromebooks have very limited support for direct printing.
 They are designed to work through Google Cloud Print with network enabled printers or printers connected to another computer.
 In our case the printer is connected to a Linux PC and shared through Google Cloud Print allowing any other computer or device to see and print to it.
 The printer drivers that control the print size and additional features like opening a cash drawer don’t support Chromebooks.
 You will likely need a Windows, Mac or Linux computer to connect to your receipt printer.

 Steps to Set up Receipt Printing

 Once you have successfully connected a printer to one of your devices and confirmed that you can print the next things you’ll want to do are configure the printer for optimal receipt printing and (optionally) share it with other devices.
 The settings screens and options shown here are specific to the printer model and operating system (Ubuntu Linux 18.10) that we are running.
 Yours will be similar but will depend on your particular set up.
 We also use Google Chrome as our preferred browser and any browser setting screen shots reflect that.

 In Chrome open any webpage and go to print it — either Control + P or click on the burger menu at the top right of the browser (three vertically stacked dots) and choose print.
 From there click on Print using system dialog or hit Shift + Control + P.

 This will bring up the various settings for your receipt printer.
 You'll want to make sure the Paper Size matches your printer.
 The two most common sizes for thermal printers are 58mm (2″) and 80mm (3 /18″).